nsoulat/Yahtzee/README.md

 ### Release managment

-This command line will be effective only for linux servers.
+This command line will be effective only for linux servers (like the `ovh1.ec-m.fr` that we use).
 Make sure that you have the rights to execute the scripts.
 You can set those rights with this command: